 - The MT Programme for carers of 20 to 30 month old children;

 - The MT Programme for carers of 30 to 60 month old children;

 - The MT Programme for group presentation (e.g. crèches).

-The Thula Sana intervention is a home-visiting programme for pregnant and newly delivered mothers.
-It was developed by Professors Lynne Murray and Peter Cooper, using principles outlined in ‘The Social Baby’ by Lynne Murray (2000).
+The Thula Sana intervention is a home-visiting programme developed by the Mikhulu Trust for pregnant and newly delivered mothers.
+It is based on the principles outlined in ‘The Social Baby’ by Lynne Murray (2000).
 The purpose of the intervention is to enhance maternal sensitivity and to promote secure infant attachment.
-Following a demonstration of the efficacy of this intervention, it was adopted by the WHO supported Parenting for Lifelong Health (PLH) initiative.

-The Mikhulu Trust has produced a manual for deliverers of the Thula Sana intervention, together with Powerpoint and video training materials (see Resources).
+The Mikhulu Trust has produced a manual for deliverers of the Thula Sana intervention, together with Powerpoint and video training materials (see Resources for further details).

 Wordless Picture Books